theNewDynamic/whatsnous.com/content/news/2015-05-06-nous-entertainment-announces-strategic-partnership-with-partnerships-for-change.md

 images:
 - /uploads/splash.jpg
 file: "nous-entertainment-partnership-release-5-4.pdf"
-excerpt: "Nous Entertainment LLC today announced that Jacqueline Miller and Andrew Michael of Partnerships For Change are joining forces with Nous"
+description: "Nous Entertainment LLC today announced that Jacqueline Miller and Andrew Michael of Partnerships For Change are joining forces with Nous"
 ---
 **FAR HILLS, NJ – May 6, 2015** – Nous Entertainment LLC today announced that Jacqueline Miller, Founder and CEO and Andrew Michael ESQ of Partnerships For Change® (PFC) –internationally recognized strategists in social change, direct humanitarian action and transformational media—are joining forces with Nous.